-Northern lights Galway tonight
+Northern lights in Galway tonight

 Kp 1 is well below the Kp 6 threshold needed for aurora to be visible from Galway.